Demographic questions are another way that market research studies can get specific characteristic information from respondents.

 Including demographics in basic survey questions gives researchers special insight into their target audience.
 This insight can shape the way clients choose to interact with feedback.

-Why Are Demographic Survey Questions Important in a Survey?
+Why Demographic Survey Data is Important

 As we mentioned, demographic survey questions can cover a wide range of topics, including age, gender, race, ethnicity, education level, income, occupation, geographic location, marital status, and more.